chevereto/v4-docs/guides/docker/README.md

 make spawn NAMESPACE=example
 ```

-🎉 Congratulations, Chevereto is now up an running.
+🎉 Congratulations!
+Chevereto is now up an running.

-To create more instances repeat the steps from [Setup namespace](#setup-namespace) for each additional website you want to spawn.
+To create **more websites** repeat the steps from [Setup namespace](#setup-namespace) for each additional website you want to spawn.

 ## Updates